Skip to primary navigation Skip to content Skip to footer

 But it is not easy to do.
 The picture does not do justice to the dish: it comes out too bright, or too dark, or too blurry, or the wrong color.
 Or you have committed an even worse sin by leaving your camera at home!

-Washington Photo Safari, based in the Forest Hills neighborhood of DC, is one of the country’s largest photography instruction programs, having trained over 38,000 amateur photographers from 50 states and 53 countries on 5,600 photo safaris.
+Washington Photo Safari, based in the Forest Hills neighborhood of DC, is one of the country’s largest photography instruction programs, having trained over 46,000 amateur photographers from 50 states and 71 countries on 6,800 photo safaris.

-We’ll meet (masked and socially distant) in the outdoor patio of the new Rosemary Bistro and Café in upper northwest DC, about one mile south of Chevy Chase Circle, Mr. Luria will introduce the restaurant owner Fred Darricarrere.
+After gathering in the outdoor patio of the new Rosemary Bistro and Café in upper northwest DC, about one mile south of Chevy Chase Circle, Mr. Luria will introduce the restaurant owner Fred Darricarrere.

 For this safari any camera will do, even cellphone cameras, but cameras with adjustable apertures, shutter speeds and the ability to shoot on Manual are highly recommended to give you the maximum benefit from the safari.
-Lenses such as 18-55mm are fine, wide angle lenses (i.e. 10-20 mm or 11-16 mm) give broader coverage for interior shots, macro lens capability is also desirable for food close-ups that blur the background .
+Lenses such as 18-55mm are fine, wide angle lenses (i.e. 10-20 mm or 11-16 mm) give broader coverage for interior shots, macro lens capability is also desirable for food close-ups that blur the background.
 We also suggest a table-top tripod or a handy Gorillapod for stability, but we will also show you what to do if you DON’T have one.